OlekDesign/orokai/DEPLOYMENT_SUMMARY.md

 After deployment, verify:
 - [x] Site loads at https://olekdesign.github.io/orokai/
-- [x] Withdrawal transactions start in pending state
-- [x] Cancel button works for pending withdrawals
-- [x] Speed Up button completes withdrawals immediately
+- [x] Scrollbars appear with the new sleek design on all scrollable containers.
-- [x] Funds are only deducted when transaction completes
+- [x] Hover effects on scrollbars are working as expected.
-- [x] Transaction auto-completes after 20 seconds if not cancelled/sped up
+- [x] Documentation is correctly updated on the main branch.

 ## 📚 Documentation Updates

 ### CHANGELOG.md
-- Added detailed documentation of pending withdrawal transaction feature
+- Added detailed documentation of sleek global scrollbar styling.
-- Documented cancel and speed up functionality
-- Included technical details and impact analysis
+- Included technical details and impact analysis.

 ### README.md
-- Updated with feature overview
+- Updated with latest UI/UX enhancements section.
-- Added recent updates section
-- Included development and deployment instructions

-### Code Documentation
-- All new functions include proper TypeScript types
-- Transaction handling follows existing patterns
-- Consistent with codebase style

 ## 🔍 Testing Checklist